eluinstra/ebms-admin/ebms-core/development.md

 ### Testing

-The ebms-core project contains a couple of tests for signing, encryption and the DAOFactory.
+The ebms-core project contains a couple of tests for signing, encryption and the `DAOFactory`.
 You can test the EbMS functionality through a using ebms-admin as follows

 - download and install Java 8
 - download and install SoapUI 5.x.x